+1. Identifies the members of the planning team.
+2. Orders the printer.
 3. Orders the IBM Advanced Function Presentation licensed programs.
-4. Orders any additional hardware that is required, such as the turnbar/flipper device and the 'h' configuration adapter (RPQ 8B4056) for the 'h' printer configuration.
+4. Orders any additional hardware that is required, such as the turnbar/flipper device for the 'h' printer configuration.
 5. Verifies the order for the appropriate channel cables, System/370, ESCON, TCP/IP, and for any required channel extender, converter, or switching hardware boxes in the channel interface.
 6. Prepares a plan for selecting and testing forms for use with the printer.